stephenajulu/stephenajulu.com/content/blog/5-things-every-man-in-his-20s-should-do.md

 The mental clarity this will give you will leave you astonished wondering why you didn't start early.

+What is journaling you?

 Here are some benefits of journaling

+* Manages stress
+* Gives you immortality
+* Allows introspection and reflection
+* Boosts your mood
+* Improves memory
+* Reduces symptoms of anxiety and depression